Social Housing Claims Guide – How Much Compensation Can I Claim For Social Housing Disrepair?

 Housing Associations are not-for-profit organisations that are independent and they tend to use any profits to maintain their properties and to build new ones.
 Although not very common, there are some commercial organisations that provide social housing to people who need low cost accommodation which are now appearing on the scene.

 To find out more how a Legal Expert personal injury lawyer can help you through the process of social housing compensation on a No Win No Fee basis and what you may be entitled to, please contact us today.
+In the meantime, please continue this social housing claims guide.

-Social housing must be maintained to an acceptable and standard and landlords must by law carry out necessary repairs after having been informed about any problems regarding housing disrepair within an acceptable time-frame.
+Social housing must be maintained to an acceptable and standard and landlords must by law carry out necessary repairs after having been informed about any problems regarding housing disrepair within an acceptable time frame.
 The most common examples of disrepair reported in social housing accommodation are detailed below:

 - Cracks in external wall resulting in dampness and/or cold air to ingress